grafana/grafana-app-sdk/docs/application-design/platform-concepts.md

 * `Get` - returns a single object for a given API group, version and Kind, using object's UID.
 * `List` - fetches a list of objects for a given API group, version and Kind, e.g. all Dashboards.
 It supports pagination and some basic filtering by namespaces or object labels.
-* `Watch` - works similarly to `List` but instead of returning immediately, instead opens a stream, which receives newly created objects, objects which have been updated or deleted.
-It lets the client "watch" for changes of a specific Kind, hence the name.
+* `Watch` - works similarly to `List` but instead of returning immediately, instead opens a stream, which receives newly created objects, objects which have been updated and objects which have been deleted.
+In other words, it lets the client "watch" for changes of a specific Kind, hence the name.
 * `Create` - creates a new object from the data in the request.
 * `Update` - updates a specific object given its UID.
 Optionally the object's resource version could be supplied to perform optimistic locking - the update will be applied only if the version of the object in the storage is the same as the one provided in the request.
 * `Delete` - deletes an existing object by its UID.